microsoft/vscode-cpptools/Documentation/LanguageServer/c_cpp_properties.json.md

   A list of paths for the Tag Parser to search for headers included by your source files.
 If omitted, `includePath` will be used as the `path`.
 Searching on these paths is recursive by default.
 Specify `*` to indicate non-recursive search.
 For example: `/usr/include` will search through all subdirectories while `/usr/include/*` will not.

 * #### `limitSymbolsToIncludedHeaders`
   When true, the Tag Parser will only parse code files that have been directly or indirectly included by a source file in `${workspaceFolder}`.
-When false, the Tag Parser will parse all code files found in the paths specified in the `Browse:path` list.
+When false, the Tag Parser will parse all code files found in the paths specified in the `browse.path` list.

 * #### `databaseFilename`
   The path to the generated symbol database.
 This instructs the extension to save the Tag Parser's symbol database somewhere other than the workspace's default storage location.
 If a relative path is specified, it will be made relative to the workspace's default storage location, not the workspace folder itself.
 The `${workspaceFolder}` variable can be used to specify a path relative to the workspace folder (e.g. `${workspaceFolder}/.vscode/browse.vc.db`)